 We've all indulged in clothes shopping at some point, and many of us choose to do it online.
-However, while a prospective outfit can be easily tried on at the store, ecommerce customers must do it at home, presenting warehouses with a big sustainability problem: returns.
+However, while an outfit can be easily tried on at the store, e-commerce customers do that at home, presenting warehouses with a big sustainability problem: returns.
+Millions of them.